 …

-3.2.12.4 Required Elements of an Invoice Submitted to TWC-VR
+3.2.12.4 Invoice Requirements

+To ensure compliance with Texas Comptroller requirements, do not include the customer’s name, initials, Social Security Number, date of birth, or any other sensitive, confidential, or personally identifiable information as any part of the invoice number.
+Invoices containing this information will be rejected and returned to the provider for correction.

-At a minimum, the invoices must include at a minimum as required by the 34 Texas Administrative Code § 20.487:
+At a minimum, invoices must include the following as required by the 34 Texas Administrative Code § 20.487:

 The vendor's complete name and remittance address including city, state, and ZIP code;